 This exciting development at the university will bring together those working in research, education and practice in health and medical industries and social care services from 2020 and onwards into the future.
 Our partners in the local and wider areas for provision of Health & Social Care will work with us to ensure we are providing a future skilled professional workforce as well as leading research into areas that have societal impact and benefit across the full spectrum of health and social care through our centres of excellence in of orthopaedic research, medical sciences and imaging, midwifery, maternal and perinatal health, social care and ageing and dementia.

 The Bournemouth Gateway Building forms part of BU’s estates development framework to ensure our buildings and facilities support the very best in education and research.
 The building is prominently situated next to the St Paul’s roundabout on the Wessex Way.
-This is a key location on the main route into Bournemouth and will provide a strong visual gateway to the Lansdowne Campus, providing a landmark entrance to the town.
+This is a key location on the main route into Bournemouth and provides a strong visual gateway to the Lansdowne Campus, providing a landmark entrance to the town.

 At its highest, adjacent St. Paul’s Lane, it is seven storeys tall and fans down to four storeys as it arcs around to Lansdowne Road.
 An attractive piazza welcomes students, staff and visitors to the site and there will be new pedestrian links through to other parts of the Lansdowne Campus with easy access to public transport.
 Outside terraces provide a relaxing area with views across and beyond Bournemouth for staff, students and visitors.

 The BGB is designed to be environmentally-friendly with a number of carbon-reduction measures and we are committed to achieving an ‘excellent’ rating for the Building Research Establishment Environmental Assessment Methodology (BREEAM) certification.